Tracardi/tracardi-api/manual/en/docs/flow/actions/contact_popup_action.md

 # Show contact popup plugin

 This plugin shows the contact widget to user.
 This widget allows user to give you some contact data (phone number or email address), which will be sent back in Tracardi event.
 (**event@properties.contact**)

 ## Input

 This plugin takes any payload as input.

 ## Output

 This plugin returns given payload on port **payload** without any changes.

 ## Plugin configuration

-#### With form
+#### Form fields description

 - UIX source - provide a URL of API where this widget is located.
 Usually, it's just Tracardi API URL.
 - API URL - provide a URL of API to send event back to.
 - Popup message - provide a template of message for your contact popup.
 This field supports dot templates.
 - Contact data type - define whether you want the user to provide their email address or phone number.